FMMT666/launchpad.py/README.md

   more (platform) compatible lib (that actually works), but only after the rest got built in...

-  - "All": fix Windoze 10 and macOS SysEx messages (if possible);
   - "All": build in the new (*censored yet*) MIDI lib
   - "Doc": split installation and usage (and condense that a little)
   - "Doc": add git clone instructions